johnrsibert/JonzPandemic/index.md

 also medical reasons for the skewness.
-The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19: people older that 65 years, people with compromised immune systems or other vunlerabilities, and of course **the unvaccinated**.
+The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19: people older that 65 years, people with compromised immune systems or other vulnerabilities, and of course **the unvaccinated**.

 The dashed curve that outlines the histogram is the theoretical [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution)